vivaria/edisonrul.ing/docs/source/cards/p/psi-curse.md

 ### Card Rulings

-●“Psi-Curse” targets your opponent’s attacking monster.
+*   “Psi-Curse” targets your opponent’s attacking monster.
 Destroying the monster and inflicting damage occur at the same time.